ArenKDesai/Aren-s-Notes/graphics shaders.md

 ## GLSL
 A shading language built for **OpenGL**.
 The syntax is similar to C and has strict typing.
-Each shader acts as its own little program, and the shader connects to other parts
+Each shader acts as its own little program, and the shader connects to other parts with special variables that look like global variables with special declarations and a few built